By Louise Misiewicz

 Before we go into the detail you can download our flip tax calculator that shows you how much tax you will pay if you flip a property be it in your personal name (income tax or Capital Gains Tax) or in a limited company.

-Different types of property tax to pay when selling properties
+Different types of property tax to pay when flipping a house

 Capital Gains Tax (CGT)